bhuwan214/todo/README.md

 ## Acknowledgments

-Special thanks to [MDN Web Docs](https://developer.mozilla.org/) and [Medium] (https://medium.com/)  for the helpful tutorials and documentation.
+Special thanks to [MDN Web Docs](https://developer.mozilla.org/)and [Medium](https://medium.com/)for the helpful tutorials and documentation.